Herefordshire and Gloucestershire Canal: Visitor Centre

 The Wharf House at Over Basin is a restored lock cottage that, until 2019, served as a visitor centre and restaurant.
 From its inception in 2005 until 2019, the Wharf House was operated by the Herefordshire & Gloucestershire Canal Trust, with profits donated to the H&G Canal Trust Charity.
-In 2019, management of the Wharf House was turned over to a private firm, and the restaurant was renamed The Lock Keepers.
+In 2019, management of the Wharf House was transferred to a private firm, and the restaurant was renamed The Lock Keepers.